Project Agreement: New Bridge for St. Lawrence Project

-This amount includes the $3.977 billion contract (Project Agreement ) between the Government of Canada and the Signature on the St. Lawrence Group, which covers the construction period, (June 2015 until fall of 2019), as well as a subsequent 30-year operating period.
+This amount includes the $3.977 billion contract (Project Agreement) signed between the Government of Canada and the Signature on the St. Lawrence Group on June 19, 2015, which covers the construction period commencing in June 2015), as well as a subsequent 30-year operating, maintenance and rehabilitation period.

 |Type of Costs||Costs (in millions of dollars)|